vpaza/sops/content/en/docs/terminal/panc/_index.md

 1. Retains control of ground traffic between the 7/25 parallels and west of Runway 15/33
 2. Ensure aircraft commence the first turn of the SID prior to switching to departure
+3. All aircraft are assumed released for departure unless otherwise coordinated with the radar controller
+4. Unless otherwise coordinated, missed approach instructions shall be the published missed approach.
+FR may issue the following:
+   1. Runway 7L/7R/15: Leaving 600, turn right heading 200.
+Climb and maintain 2500.
+   2. Runway 25L/25R: Fly heading 250, climb and maintain 2500.
+   3. Runway 33: Leaving 600, turn left heading 300.
+Climb and maintain 2500.

 ### Runway selection guidance